 Working, studying, and living in Australia is a great way to learn the specificities of Australian English.
 Living in Australia can be a lot of fun.

 Are you familiar with Scottish English?
+Check out the best ESOL courses.

 “There is no such thing as an ugly accent, like there's no such thing as an ugly flower.” - David Crystal